acl2017submission/event-data/README.md

 There are two tab-separated columns in this file, where each line contains a **freebase entity id** and **the title on its webpage** originally.

-## event_property_weight.txt
+## key_argument_list_by_KR.txt

-This file contains 21 event types and list every property of them along with the frequency.
+This file contains 21 event types and list every property of them along with the KR value.

 ## event_instance.tsv